-However currently it is not an effective tool to enter transactional data.
-With traditional forms capture solutions, it is quicker at several thousand keystrokes/hour, to type information.
-However there are some transactional applications that are being successfully employed – the most visible of these is transcribing medical records, which Nuance has invested heavily in.
+However to date voice has not been a primary medium for the input of transactional data.
+However there are some transactional applications that are being successfully employed – the most visible of these is transcribing medical records, which Nuance and M*Modal have invested heavily in.
 The input is semi-structured and the application conceptually very similar to traditional paper based forms processing.
 The physician is trained to follow a specific structure in identifying and diagnosing the most likely problem and the proposed treatment.
-So rules can be built that can understand enough to substantially reduce transcription needs.
+Rules are built to understand to a sufficient degree to substantially reduce transcription costs.

-But other transcription services have been more challenging – legal transcripts remain un-automated.
-Bank traders’ voice recordings must be manually searched.
+But other transcription services have been slower to adopt automation.
+For example legal transcripts remain mostly un-automated and bank traders’ voice recordings are mostly manually searched.

-Voice recognition is where OCR was 10 or so years ago.
-There are many opportunities for pattern based transactional capture from unstructured voice records.
+We believe the state of voice recognition is on the cusp for broader adoption and growth.
+There will be many opportunities for pattern based transactional capture from unstructured voice records, not only to displace current transcription services but also to be adopted more broadly as voice becomes a more effective business process input medium.
 HSA is the leader in identifying and understanding these opportunities.
 For more information please email Harvey Spencer Associates.

 Infosource Capture Software Team specializes in technologies used to create, understand and extract meaningful usable information from analog based semi and unstructured data sets.

 Copyright © 2020 Infosource (USA)